 LinkedIn is the prime place to engage with a professional audience.
 However, if you’re engaging too often, you can quickly find yourself facing one of LinkedIn’s infamous temporary bans.

-This is especially true for anyone sending a high number of connection requests or messages per week—we’re looking at you, recruiters and salespeople!
+This is especially true for anyone sending a high number of connection requests or messages per week—we’re looking at you, recruiters, and salespeople!
 In this article, we answer the unanswered questions about LinkedIn action and connection limits.

-But here’s the kicker: even if you’re a paid subscriber and super active, LinkedIn still imposes limits on your account.
+Here’s another kicker: even if you’re a paid subscriber and super active, LinkedIn still imposes limits on your account.

 Basic (Free) | LinkedIn Premium | Sales Navigator | LinkedIn Recruiter | Recruiter Lite | |